 Explore 1800 sq. ft. of tropical gardens filled with hundreds of beautiful, exotic butterflies from all over the world.
 This is the third oldest live butterfly exhibit in the U.S. and the very first in Michigan.
 How many different species will you find?

 Which of these seven sites will you visit this year?
-Plan your trip today and celebrate 125 years of Mackinac Island State Park with us!
+Plan your trip today and celebrate over 125 years of Mackinac Island State Park with us!